 Wine symbolises celebration and it pays off to know what food to pair it with.

-So, here’s a complete beginner’s guide that will help you immerse into the world of wine and wine tasting.
+So, here’s a complete beginner’s guide that will help you immerse into the world of wine and tasting wine.

-These wine grapes are not the ones you purchase at your grocer’s.
+These wine grapes are not the ones you purchase at your grocer’s or local supermarket.
 These table grapes are bigger, crunchier, and seedless.
 They also have thicker pulp and lesser acidity.

 It takes an entire season for wine grapes to ripen.
-That’s why wines are produced only once a year.
+That’s why wine is produced only once a year.
 In Australia, the harvest season for wine grapes is February to April.

 Types of Wine

 There are two types of wine according to the number of grape used.

 The first is called single-varietal wine, which is made from a single type of grape.
 These are grapes like Riesling, Chardonnay, and Pinot Noir.

 Single-varietal wines are usually labelled with the name of the grape variety used.
 To be labelled as such in Australia, a wine must contain at least 75 percent of the grape variety.